 Is there a fee for this permit?

 No, the permits are free.
-The fee to stay at the Birches campsite, which is set aside for northbound A.T. thru-hikers in the park, will continue to be $10 per person.
+The fee to stay at the Birches campsite, which is set aside for northbound A.T. long-distance hikers in the park, will continue to be $10 per person.
 This campsite has a 12-person limit.
-Hikers entering the park for the day via Togue Pond pay a $15 fee for a Day Use Parking Reservation.
+For hikers entering the park by vehicle the entrance fee for an out-of-state vehicle is $15.
+An optional Day Use Parking Reservation for one of the Katahdin trailheads costs $5.

-What is the best day of the week to climb Katahdin?
+What are the best days of the week to climb Katahdin?

 Midweek is best, particularly after school starts in early September.
-Always try to avoid Saturdays.
+Always try to avoid Saturdays, the busiest day for all other park visitors.

 What will happen to me if I arrive at Baxter State Park after all of the thru-hiker permits have already been claimed?

 Katahdin will not be closed to A.T. hikers if the A.T. hiker permit limit is reached.
 If that happens, A.T. hikers will need to comply with the day use or campground permitting limits.
 They will need to leave the Park and then re-enter through Togue Pond Date as a day-use visitor to the Park.
-We still encourage all thru-hikers to plan to complete their hikes by October 15 because weather on Katahdin is unpredictable in late fall.
+There are shuttles available from both Abol Bridge and Katahdin Stream Campground.
+Inquire at the Monson A.T.
+Visitor Center for information on shuttle providers.
+We still encourage all thru-hikers to plan to complete their hikes by October 15 because weather on Katahdin is unpredictable in late fall and late-season hiking can cause undue impacts to the alpine zone.

 How long is the A.T. section through Baxter State Park?